vanng822/pagination/README.md

 ## API
 ### Paginator.getPaginationData()
-Return an object contains data for rendering markup
+Return an object contains data for rendering markup.
+See example above.

 ### Paginator.set(option, value)
 Set value to a single for option.
 See options section bellow